 - BankAmericard Travel Rewards Visa – Earn 1.5 points per dollar charged to this card, and use your points toward travel purchases with the card.
 (Points are worth a penny each in paying for travel purchases, e.g., 10,000 points equals $100 in travel rewards.)
-The interest rate may be as low as 15.24% but could be as high as 23.24%; fair credit customers will probably not get that lowest rate.
+The interest rate may be as low as 16.24% but could be as high as 24.24%; fair credit customers will probably be approved at the higher end of that range.

 - Amazon.com Rewards Visa from Chase – This credit card’s not billed as being for fair credit, but it offers a 15.49% interest rate for even the best credit customers, and it approves cardholders at rates up to 23.49%, which should include many average credit score customers.
 Gives you Amazon reward points with each purchase.

 In addition, you might find it even easier to get a credit card tied to a specific retail store than to get an all-purpose credit card like those above.
 See our Store Credit Cards section for a list of credit cards that are probably easy for fair credit consumers to get.

 +++ Indicates that this site receives compensation when you are approved for this card.